adobe/cla-bot/README.md

 3. Fill out a name and description for your App.
 4. Fill out the Webhook URL to match the URL of your `checker` action.
 If you have not deployed the `checker` action yet, follow the above instructions on [Creating New Actions](#creating-new-actions).
 If you have already deployed this action, see below for information on [how to retrieve the URL of the action](#getting-urls-of-actions).
 5. Under the Permissions section, give the App Read and Write access to Checks, Read-only access to Repository Metadata, Read-only access to Pull Requests and Read and Write access to Commit Statuses.
 6. Leave the User Permissions as-is.
 7. Under Subscribe to Events, check Pull Requests.

 Once created, you will have the chance to generate and store a Private Key.
 Keep this and add it to your `config.json` file!
 You will also want to make note of the GitHub App ID - again, this goes into your `config.json`.
-Finally, you will want to Install the app in to your organizations or repositories of choice.
+Finally, you will want to install the app into your organizations or repositories of choice.
 You can do so from the same Settings page of the App.

 ### Debug